Quanta Services (NYSE:PWR) Updates FY 2022 Earnings Guidance

 Quanta Services (NYSE:PWR – Get Rating) updated its FY 2022 earnings guidance on Thursday.
 The company provided earnings per share guidance of $6.00-$6.50 for the period, compared to the consensus earnings per share estimate of $6.28.
 The company issued revenue guidance of $16.20 billion-$16.70 billion, compared to the consensus revenue estimate of $16.22 billion.

-Quanta Services (NYSE:PWR – Get Rating) last posted its quarterly earnings results on Thursday, May 5th.
-The construction company reported $1.37 earnings per share for the quarter, beating the consensus estimate of $1.21 by $0.16.
-The business had revenue of $3.97 billion during the quarter, compared to analysts’ expectations of $3.60 billion.
-Quanta Services had a net margin of 3.38% and a return on equity of 14.98%.
-The business’s revenue for the quarter was up 46.7% on a year-over-year basis.
-During the same quarter in the prior year, the company posted $0.73 EPS.
-On average, equities research analysts anticipate that Quanta Services will post 5.77 EPS for the current fiscal year.
+A number of research firms have recently issued reports on PWR.
+StockNews.com began coverage on Quanta Services in a report on Thursday, March 31st.
+They issued a hold rating for the company.
+The Goldman Sachs Group increased their target price on shares of Quanta Services from $127.00 to $143.00 and gave the stock a buy rating in a research report on Thursday, April 7th.
+Piper Sandler raised their price target on Quanta Services from $144.00 to $150.00 and gave the company an overweight rating in a research report on Wednesday, April 6th.
+UBS Group downgraded Quanta Services from a buy rating to a neutral rating and raised their price target for the company from $140.00 to $145.00 in a research report on Wednesday, April 20th.
+Finally, KeyCorp increased their target price on shares of Quanta Services from $129.00 to $156.00 in a research note on Thursday, April 14th.
+Four analysts have rated the stock with a hold rating and eight have given a buy rating to the company’s stock.
+According to data from MarketBeat.com, the company currently has an average rating of Buy and a consensus price target of $136.55.

-Several research analysts have weighed in on the stock.
-StockNews.com assumed coverage on shares of Quanta Services in a research note on Thursday, March 31st.
-They set a hold rating for the company.
-B. Riley raised their price objective on shares of Quanta Services from $129.00 to $138.00 in a research note on Friday, May 6th.
-UBS Group cut shares of Quanta Services from a buy rating to a neutral rating and lifted their price objective for the company from $140.00 to $145.00 in a report on Wednesday, April 20th.
-Piper Sandler raised their price target on shares of Quanta Services from $144.00 to $150.00 and gave the company an overweight rating in a research report on Wednesday, April 6th.
-Finally, The Goldman Sachs Group upped their price objective on Quanta Services from $127.00 to $143.00 and gave the stock a buy rating in a research report on Thursday, April 7th.
-Four analysts have rated the stock with a hold rating and eight have given a buy rating to the stock.
-According to data from MarketBeat, the stock presently has an average rating of Buy and an average price target of $136.55.
+The business also recently declared a quarterly dividend, which was paid on Monday, April 18th.
+Shareholders of record on Monday, April 11th were issued a $0.07 dividend.
+This represents a $0.28 dividend on an annualized basis and a yield of 0.25%.
+The ex-dividend date was Friday, April 8th.
+Quanta Services’s payout ratio is 8.48%.

-In other Quanta Services news, EVP Donald Wayne sold 14,595 shares of the company’s stock in a transaction on Friday, March 4th.
-The shares were sold at an average price of $110.65, for a total value of $1,614,936.75.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
-Also, Director Bernard Fried sold 3,000 shares of Quanta Services stock in a transaction dated Thursday, March 3rd.
-The stock was sold at an average price of $112.61, for a total value of $337,830.00.
+In other news, Director Bernard Fried sold 3,000 shares of Quanta Services stock in a transaction dated Thursday, March 3rd.
+The shares were sold at an average price of $112.61, for a total value of $337,830.00.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, EVP Donald Wayne sold 14,595 shares of Quanta Services stock in a transaction dated Friday, March 4th.
+The stock was sold at an average price of $110.65, for a total transaction of $1,614,936.75.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders have sold 21,034 shares of company stock valued at $2,378,756.
+Insiders sold 21,034 shares of company stock worth $2,378,756 over the last ninety days.
 Insiders own 1.30% of the company’s stock.

 Large investors have recently modified their holdings of the stock.
-Decatur Capital Management Inc. raised its stake in shares of Quanta Services by 11.1% during the first quarter.
-Decatur Capital Management Inc. now owns 15,046 shares of the construction company’s stock worth $1,980,000 after purchasing an additional 1,501 shares during the last quarter.
-Clearbridge Investments LLC increased its stake in Quanta Services by 1.6% in the 1st quarter.
-Clearbridge Investments LLC now owns 781,944 shares of the construction company’s stock valued at $102,912,000 after buying an additional 12,103 shares during the period.
-Penserra Capital Management LLC purchased a new position in Quanta Services during the 1st quarter worth $337,000.
-Cibc World Markets Corp lifted its stake in shares of Quanta Services by 70.6% in the 1st quarter.
-Cibc World Markets Corp now owns 8,664 shares of the construction company’s stock worth $1,140,000 after acquiring an additional 3,585 shares during the period.
-Finally, Pearl River Capital LLC purchased a new stake in shares of Quanta Services in the first quarter valued at about $843,000.
-Hedge funds and other institutional investors own 87.16% of the company’s stock.
+Brown Brothers Harriman & Co. grew its stake in Quanta Services by 1,442.1% during the first quarter.
+Brown Brothers Harriman & Co. now owns 586 shares of the construction company’s stock valued at $77,000 after acquiring an additional 548 shares in the last quarter.
+Covestor Ltd grew its stake in Quanta Services by 197.2% during the first quarter.
+Covestor Ltd now owns 627 shares of the construction company’s stock valued at $83,000 after acquiring an additional 416 shares in the last quarter.
+Zions Bancorporation N.A. grew its stake in Quanta Services by 5,064.3% during the first quarter.
+Zions Bancorporation N.A. now owns 723 shares of the construction company’s stock valued at $95,000 after acquiring an additional 709 shares in the last quarter.
+EverSource Wealth Advisors LLC purchased a new position in Quanta Services during the fourth quarter valued at approximately $86,000.
+Finally, Salem Investment Counselors Inc. purchased a new position in Quanta Services during the first quarter valued at approximately $132,000.
+87.16% of the stock is owned by institutional investors.

 Quanta Services, Inc provides specialty contracting services worldwide.
 The Electric Power Infrastructure Solutions segment engages in the design, procurement, construction, upgrade, repair, and maintenance of electric power transmission and distribution infrastructure and substation facilities; energized installation, maintenance, and upgrade of electric power infrastructure projects; installation of smart grid technologies on electric power networks; and design, installation, maintenance, and repair of commercial and industrial wirings.